Last updated: 25 October, 2024 @ 08:27

-I’m not a man who is in a position to be regularly buying lobster, so when I do, I make sure to make the most of it.
-There are lots of lobster recipes out there, but as always, I find the simple ones are the best.
+We’re not in a position to be regularly buying lobster, so when we do, we make the most of it.
+There are lots of lobster recipes out there, but as always, we find the simple ones are the best.

 If you’re buying a lobster to enjoy, and not to stick a photo of it on Instagram to impress your friends, then buy a live one if possible.

 A live European lobster is a magnificent dark blue in colour.
-It’s worth taking a moment just to observe this stunning creature.
-The lobster is built for power, it’s armour-plating making it a fearless and impressive predator.
+It’s worth taking a moment just to observe this stunning creature – one built for power, its armour-plating making it a fearless and impressive predator.

 Respect your Lobster